ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 General tips when hedging

-Example forex hedging trading plan
+Example of a forex hedging trading plan

 In the following example of direct hedging with forex trading, we will be placing two hypothetical trades in the same underlying currency pair, one trade long (buying) and one trade short (selling).
 They will be for the same amount, but not at the same time.